awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. On the **Permissions** tab, leave the defaults\.
 For more information about S3 bucket and object permissions, see [Specifying Permissions in a Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html)\.

-1. Next, download a sample from a GitHub repository and save it into a folder or directory on your local computer\.
+1. Next, download a sample and save it into a folder or directory on your local computer\.
-**Important**
-Do not use the **Clone or download** or **Download ZIP** buttons in the GitHub repositories\.
-This creates a nested folder structure that does not work with CodeDeploy\.

-   1. Open the GitHub repository that hosts the sample\.
+   1. Choose one of the following\.
+Choose `SampleApp_Windows.zip` if you want to follow the steps in this tutorial for Windows Server instances\.
-      + If you want to deploy to Amazon Linux instances using CodeDeploy, use the sample in [https://github.com/awslabs/aws-codepipeline-s3-aws-codedeploy_linux](https://github.com/awslabs/aws-codepipeline-s3-aws-codedeploy_linux)\.
+      + If you want to deploy to Amazon Linux instances using CodeDeploy, download the sample application here: [SampleApp\_Linux\.zip](samples/SampleApp_Linux.zip)\.
-      + If you want to deploy to Windows Server instances using CodeDeploy, use the sample in [https://github\.com/awslabs/AWSCodePipeline\-S3\-AWSCodeDeploy\_Windows](https://github.com/awslabs/AWSCodePipeline-S3-AWSCodeDeploy_Windows)\.
+      + If you want to deploy to Windows Server instances using CodeDeploy, download the sample application here: [SampleApp\_Windows\.zip](samples/SampleApp_Windows.zip)\.

-   1. Choose the **dist** folder\.

-   1. Choose the file name\.
-      + If you want to deploy to Amazon Linux instances, use `aws-codepipeline-s3-aws-codedeploy_linux.zip`\.
-      + If you want to deploy to Windows Server instances, use `AWSCodePipeline-S3-AWSCodeDeploy_Windows.zip`\.

-   1. Choose **View Raw**, and then save the sample file to your local computer\.

-      Download the compressed \(zipped\) file\.
+   1. Download the compressed \(zipped\) file\.
 Do not unzip the file\.

 1. In the Amazon S3 console, for your bucket, upload the file: